Irtiza-h30/PantryPal/README.md

 Users can save recipes to their “Cookbook”.
 This gives users quick and direct access to their favourite recipes.

-## Screenshot of Available Features
+## Screenshots of Available Features

 ### Login